-The School has successfully met the majority of its key priorities, although it has yet to secure funding for a larger main school building.
-All measures of the educational experience of students indicates outstanding provision: high student and parent satisfaction, high attendance (93.29%) and retention (100%) of students and high levels of engagement from the University of Exeter and other external providers.
+The school has successfully met the majority of its key priorities, although it has yet to secure funding for a larger main school building.
+All measures of the educational experience of students indicates outstanding provision: high student and parent satisfaction, high attendance (93.
+9%) and retention (100%) of students and high levels of engagement from the University of Exeter and other external providers.

-Despite the challenges faced throughout the pandemic, the 2023 cohort of students achieved excellent academic grades, achieving and average grade of A- for their A-levels.
+Despite the challenges faced throughout the pandemic, the 2024 cohort of students achieved excellent academic grades, achieving an average grade of A for their A-levels and securing the highest proportion of A/A grades in the school's history (71%).

-The school is oversubscribed for 2023 and has continued to attract applicants from all four counties, with more students requiring residential accommodation, resulting in our boarding facilities being full.
+The school is oversubscribed for 2024 and has continued to attract applicants from all four counties, with more students requiring residential accommodation, resulting in its boarding facilities being full.